nicolasdanelon/UnofficialDocs/source/extensibility/packages.rst

 ******************

 Sublime Text deals with packages quite simply, without much hidden magic.
-There are two notable exceptions: macros defined in any package automatically appear under **Tools | Macros | <Your Package>**, and snippets from any package appear under **Tools | Snippets | <Your Package>**.
+There are two notable exceptions: Macros defined in any package automatically appear under **Tools | Macros | <Your Package>**, and snippets from any package appear under **Tools | Snippets | <Your Package>**.

 However, as mentioned at the beginning, Sublime Text follows some rules for packages.
-For instance, never will ``Package/User`` be clobbered during updates of the software.
+For instance, ``Package/User`` will never be clobbered during updates to the software.

 .. sidebar:: The ``User`` Package